JayRodrig/pursuit-blog/PURSUIT BLOG - STRUCTURE.md

 > * Layed down base code for the `UserServices.js`.
 > * Came to mind that when retrieving user info, such thing as **_password_** and **_email_** should be **_hidden_**. **KEEP IN MIND**.

+### 01/23/2019, 12:30 AM - 01/23/2019, 1:39 AM

+> * Fixed the bug when retrieving user info.
+API hides _**pasword**_ and _**email**_ now.
+> * Created routes and `UserService` function for _get posts_ and _get post_ routes.
+> * Almost done with the public user routes at this point.
+Only routes missing are the comments routes and in order to test them, will need to insert some comments since database has none.
+> * Will go on with the same approach, building public routes and functions for all models before creating **AUTH** and login, so then I become able to work on the private routes and functions.